thierrygosselin/stackr/README.md

 * DNA quality, libraries quality, sequencing lanes quality ?
 * Please stop thinking in terms of quantity (e.g. millions of reads returned), and start thinking about actual quality of your new data.
 * Use quality metrics inside available software (e.g. fastqc)

-* After lane metrics is established, how about the the individual's metrics?
+**Step 2 Outliers**
+* Remove replicates
+* Individual's metrics?
 Any outliers ?

-**Step 2 Duplicated samples**
-* Remove replicates
-* Use `find_duplicate_genome` to remove potential duplicated samples that went off your radar
+* Use `find_duplicate_genome` to remove potential duplicated samples that went off your radar.
+* Use `filter_individual_het` to highlight outliers individual's heterozygosity that might represent mixed samples.

 **Step 3 Pattern of missingness**
-* Remove **de novo** assembly artifact, by creating blacklist of genotypes with `summary_haplotypes`.
+* Remove *de novo* assembly artifact, by creating blacklist of genotypes with `summary_haplotypes`.
 * Use `missing_visualization` with and without the blacklist of genotypes to examine patterns of missingness in you dataset (there is a vignette for this step)
 * The trick here is to use the `strata` argument to find patterns associated with different variables of your study (lanes, chips, sequencers, populations, sample sites, reads/samples, etc).
 * Do you see a trend between your missing pattern and reads/samples ?
 Heterozygosity?
-* If you have heterozygote defeciency, have you used an optimal mismatch threshold during your **de novo** assembly?
+* If you have heterozygote defeciency, have you used an optimal mismatch threshold during your *de novo* assembly?

 **Step 4-5 Coverage and Genotype Likelihood**
 * Coverage is an individual metric.
 With most software you'll find allele and genotype coverage info.